kr4m123/COMP4037-Coursework-2/README.md

 - treemap.png - Resulting treemap saved as a png file

-- treemap_rearranged.png - The same treemap as treemap.png but with diet groups reorganised.
-Sorting is not possible with treemapify
+- treemap_rearranged.png - The same treemap as treemap.png but with diet groups reorganised (done manually, sorting is not possible with treemapify)